International Travel Guidance for DOI Employees

 It is highly recommended that travelers check the most recent State Department warnings and alerts to learn about security risks for American travelers in a given country.
 Travel warnings and alerts can be found at http://travel.state.gov.
 OIA also suggests that travelers register for in the Smart Traveler Enrollment Program.

 Official U.S. Government Passport: Employees traveling internationally on government business are required to travel on official passports (and visas as required).
 DOI employees (except for USGS and BOR) whose positions require international travel must apply for and obtain their official government passports through the Passport and Visa Division of the Department's Office of International Affairs (OIA).
-Bureau employees should submit a request for issuance of a passport through their Bureau International Travel Coordinator.Employees of the Office of the Secretary or PMB seeking an official passport may contact OIA's Passport and Visa Division directly.
+Bureau employees should submit a request for issuance of a passport through their Bureau International Travel Coordinator.Employees of the Office of the Secretary or PMB seeking an official passport may contact OIA's Passport and Visa Division directly at firstname.lastname@example.org.
 Please submit applications at least 4-6 weeks in advance of travel to the OIA's Passport and Visa Division, to allow time for processing by the State Department's passport office.
 Passports can be requested using this form and a DI-117/TA (as applicable).
 USGS and BOR International Offices can obtain passports and visas for their employees.
 Normally, an official passport must be valid for six months after your date of travel, as many countries will not accept passports that are near expiration.

 Please note that bureau employees must work with their bureau's International Office Travel Contacts to process all of the documents listed above according to their bureau's policy.
 Office of the Secretary and PMB Employees should contact the DOI Office of International Affairs.